teknopaul/binjs/binjs/doc/Features.md

 Supports the best of Bash, pipes, redirects and anything you can do in a single line of bash command.

-The best of JavaScript C style syntax i++, try/catch for loops etc.
+The best of JavaScript C style syntax, i++, try/catch for loops etc.

 Overload the nasty bits of Bash like if [] ; then, the freaky case statements, the horrible math in double round brackets or with bc, and the unplesent $1 $2 $3 parameter handling for function calls.

-JavaScript is synchronous , no callback functions or setTimeouts(), an easy to follow single-threaded model with synchronous I/O APIs and sleep(millis) to wait the process.
+JavaScript is synchronous, no callback functions or setTimeouts(), an easy to follow single-threaded model with synchronous I/O APIs and sleep(millis) to wait the process.
 Ideal for scripting.

 A synchronous File API that loooks like natural JavaScript.